-- Requires each school district offering instruction in any of grades 9 to 12, inclusive, that provides on-campus access to employers, to not prohibit access to the military services, including United States Army, the United States Navy, the United States Air Force, the United States Marine Corps, the United States Coast Guard, the USSF or any reserve component of those federal forces, the National Guard, the State Guard, and the active militia. - 2) Defines "uniformed services" to include the Space Force for the purpose of the Interstate Compact on Educational Opportunity for Military Children.
+- Requires each school district, COE, and charter school offering instruction in any of grades 9 to 12, inclusive, that provides on-campus access to employers, to not prohibit access to the military services, including United States Army, the United States Navy, the United States Air Force, the United States Marine Corps, the United States Coast Guard, the Space Force or any reserve component of those federal forces, the National Guard, the State Guard, and the active militia. - 2) Defines "uniformed services" to include the Space Force for the purpose of the Interstate Compact on Educational Opportunity for Military Children.